The Eagle, the Phoenix and the Divine Blood

 nother element of the story with which Wagner had difficulty was the healing and wounding spear.
 He had used it to connect the three acts of his drama, which in the autumn of 1865 existed only as a Prose Draft.
 Taking a hint from Wolfram's poem Wagner had made use of the myth of Telephus, which he now tried to combine with the bleeding lance of Celtic myth.
 Like the pestle and mortar that were used to extract the Soma, the spear and the Grail have been seen as sexual symbols.
 At the end of his 1877 poem/libretto Wagner wrote the following lines for his spiritual hero:

-work of art.
-The moment of yearning of male for female, wrote Wagner in his 1851 essay Opera and Drama, is the creative moment of the understanding
+total work of art.
+The moment of yearning of male for female, wrote Wagner in his 1851 essay Opera and Drama, is the creative moment of the understanding (

-vegetarianism, in other words abstinence from meat.
-By 1880 Wagner's revised view of world history included the progressive
+This book promoted vegetarianism, in other words abstinence from meat.
+By 1880 Wagner's revised view of world history included the progressive degeneration of mankind,

 Footnote 1: It is interesting to note that Wagner's library at Haus Wahnfried includes a translation (into French) of the Rig Veda, published in 1872.
 It is possible that this book was obtained after the Wagners had been interested in the essay on the Vedas by H.T.
 Colebrooke, which is also in the salon at Haus Wahnfried.